Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 Why:

-- Reused metal powder develops oxide layers affecting wetting and powder flow.
+- Reused metal powder develops an oxide layer over repeated cycles, changing wetting and flow behavior.

 How to detect: